 Kindness draws people towards each other.
 It strengthens networks, cements friendships and creates more meaningful relationships.
 All good reasons to intentionally practice it in your everyday life.
 Being kind is an intentional action which is contagious and more often than not, kindness begets kindness.
 Aside from this, there are also health incentives.

-5 Non-Altruistic Reasons to be Kind
+5 Non-altruistic Reasons to Be Kind

-2. Kind actions can decrease stress levels by getting you to focus outwardly, giving you a break from your own challenges
+- Kind actions can decrease stress levels by getting you to focus outwardly, giving you a break from your own challenges

-4. Acts of kindness can cause oxytocin to be released which is known as a cardioprotective hormone that reduces blood pressure and helps decrease inflammation
+- Acts of kindness can cause oxytocin to be released which is known as a cardioprotective hormone that reduces blood pressure and helps decrease inflammation

-5. It releases endorphins in the brain which have been shown to decrease pain levels
+- It releases endorphins in the brain which have been shown to decrease pain levels

 Kindness can be exercised towards others as well as yourself.
 It may sound strange, but being kind to yourself is as important as being kind to those around you.
 Perhaps even more so given how kindness can impact your self-esteem, mood and stress levels.

-5 Ways to be Kind to Yourself
+5 Ways to Be Kind to Yourself

 Getting on the ARK (Acts of Random Kindness)

 Being kind to someone else can be planned or random.
 Either way it’s usually appreciated and gives someone cause to smile or be relieved.
-Often being kind doesn’t cost us anything except a bit of time and effort
+Often being kind doesn’t cost us anything except a bit of time and effort.

-5 Easy Ways to be Kind to Others
+5 Easy Ways to Be Kind to Others

-5. Give it Away – If you don’t need it or know that someone would enjoy it more than you, then why not give it to them?
+- Give it Away – If you don’t need it or know that someone would enjoy it more than you, then why not give it to them?

 Kindness is not being nice.
 It goes deeper than “nice” and because of this it isn’t always easy or convenient to do.
 Kindness is intentional.
 Therefore, rather than being an “automatic reaction”, doing something kind for someone else can require a concerted effort and active decision-making process to carry out.
 This is not easy and may need you to exercise some grit and determination along the way.

-What kindness is not, is being treated like a door-mat or allowing people to take advantage of you.
+What kindness is not, is being treated like a doormat or allowing people to take advantage of you.
 While most people are appreciative, sometimes you will need to balance wisdom with being kind.

 What to do when: